Skip to content

 Strategic consolidators ~50%

-Large contractors or regional groups — acquiring capabilities (expertise, licences, CCQ-qualified labour) rather than just volume.
+Large regional contractors or industrial groups — acquiring capabilities (expertise, licence sub-categories, qualified CCQ teams) rather than revenue.

 Private equity funds ~25%

-Platform + add-on strategy.
-Targeting SMEs with EBITDA above $3 million, autonomous teams, and above-average margins.
+Platform plus add-on strategy.
+Targeting SMEs with EBITDA above $3 million, an autonomous management team, and margins above the sector average.

-Superintendents, project managers, or key estimators — the safest path for the RBQ licence, but financing is often limited.
+Superintendents, project managers, or key estimators — the safest path to preserve the RBQ licence without interruption, but financing the working capital remains a challenge.

 Individual buyers ~10%